JuliaCI/BenchmarkTools.jl/doc/manual.md

 1. Start a Julia session
 2. Execute a benchmark suite using an old version of your package
-3. Save the results somehow (e.g. in a JLD file)
+3. Save the results somehow (e.g. in a JSON file)
 4. Start a new Julia session
 5. Execute a benchmark suite using a new version of your package
 6. Compare the new results with the results saved in step 3 to determine regression status